QR Code Size Guide: Minimum Dimensions for Every Use (2026)

 Not necessarily.
 Extremely large QR codes can look awkward and may not fit the design.
 Size appropriately for your expected scanning distance plus a margin.
 A code larger than needed doesn't scan better—it just takes up more space.

-What size for a QR code on a coffee cup?
+What size for a QR code on a curved surface like a bottle or cup?

 Summary